 - Craft beers are increasingly Serious Business in Scotland, with younger drinkers, in particular, growing tired of the heavier, sweeter ales preferred by the older generation.
 The aforementioned Brew Dog is the most notorious of Scotland's craft brewers, especially for its questionable marketing techniques.note

-- A tipple favoured by those of an alcoholic persuasion (i.e, a great many people) is "Buckfast", a tonic wine dating back to the 1890s, which was originally marketed (as medicine) with the pithy slogan: "Three small glasses a day, for good health and lively blood".
-Because of its unique compositon and low price, Buckfast has since become associated with violence and anti-social behaviour - it is nicknamed "Commotion Lotion" and "Wreck the Hoosenote Juice".
+- Another tipple favoured by those of an alcoholic persuasion (i.e, a great many people) is Buckfast Tonic Wine (a.k.a.
+"Buckie"), a caffeinated alcoholic beverage actually produced by Buckfast Abbey, a monastery in Devon.
+Because of its unique composition and low price, Buckie has since become associated with violence and anti-social behaviour — it is nicknamed "Commotion Lotion" and "Wreck the Hoosenote Juice".

 The Scots EngineerIn the 19th century and early 20th century, a stereotype developed in Britain (especially England) that The Engineer was always a Scot, especially on ocean-going ships, railways, and military sapper units.
 Oh, and in breweries, too; you can't run a proper London Porter brewery without a good Scots brewmaster, now, could you?